klaasnienhuis/MaproomDocumentation/docs/_sources/layers/CC3D.txt

 ---------------

 The CC3D buildings are premium content.
 You can order the buildings through Maproom and orders are processed by CC3D themselves.
 Maproom lets you easily integrate these buildings in your maps.
 CC3D charges for their buildings per square kilometer.
 Once you've purchased an area, you can use this in as many maps as you like.

+.. note:: CyberCity 3D data is a Pro feature.
+Purchased models cannot be used in the free version of Maproom.

 Off the shelf buildings, 1 km2 minimum
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^